sj-192277/pa_hofmeister_flask_public_api/README.md

 # Flask Anbindung an eine Public API

-In this repo you will find a small flash application that accesses the [PokéAPI](https://pokeapi.co) and communicates with it via REST.
+In this repo you will find a small Flask application that accesses the [PokéAPI](https://pokeapi.co) and communicates with it via REST.
 To comply with the guidelines of this public API, the data is stored in a local database and is accessed from there when the page is accessed.
 The purpose behind this is to compare the procedure of creating a page with Flask and Django.
 The same application (only created with Django), you can find in my other repo: https://github.com/sj-192277/pa_hofmeister_django_public_api

 ## Getting Started